broadinstitute/wfl/docs/md/dev-process.md

     git push --set-upstream origin tbl/GH-666-feature-branch-something
     ```

 7. Create the pull request on Github UI.
-Be sure to fill out the PR description following the PR template instructions.
+Be sure to fill out the PR description
+   following the PR template instructions.

-    - If the PR is still in development, make sure use the dropdown menu and choose `Create draft pull request`
+    - If the PR is still in development, make sure use the dropdown menu and
+      choose `Create draft pull request`

     - If the PR is ready for review, click `Create pull request`.

-8. Look for a reviewer in the team.
+8. Look for reviewer(s) in the team.

 9. Address reviewer comments with more commits.